 The historic Chichibu Shrine is the main venue for Chichibu’s Kawase Festival and Night Festival.
 The shrine is characterized with many colorful decorative sculptures, including the “three monkeys” that reminds people of its famous counterpart in Nikko Toshogu Shrine.
 Moreover, make sure to check out those creative anime “Emas” (small wooden plaque on which worshippers write their wishes) inspired by the animation film “Anohana: The Flower We Saw That Day” and “The Anthem of the Heart”.

 Chichibu’s summer festival (Kawase Festival) and winter festival (Night Festival) takes place in July and December respectively.
 For those who missed the festive seasons, visit Chichibu Festival Museum and experience the charm of the festival through various interactive exhibits.
 Best of all, the video clips shown on the second floor are available in Japanese, Chinese, English, and Korean.
-It was so impressive that I bet whoever has watched it would make up his or her mind to come back again and experience the festival first hand!
+Watching the impressive videos and exhibits will definitely make you want to come back to Chichibu again during the festival season!

 Chichibu Festival Museum

 Admission: 410 yen

 Making good Japanese sake requires high quality water.
 Fortunately, Chichibu is blessed with clear, subterranean water flowing from nearby mountains.
 Bukou Brewing uses this gift of nature to create an amazing lineup of sake products.
 Also, they offer tax-free shopping for foreign tourists!
 If you can speak a little Japanese, try making a reservation to take a tour of the brewery and enjoy some free sake tasting in Chichibu.